Diagram calculus for a type affine $C$ Temperley--Lieb algebra, I

-where $xy=2^{c}z$ and $z$ is a basis element of $\V$.
+\begin{proof} First, observe that $d_{i}d$ has the edge configuration at nodes $i$ and $i+1$ given in Figure~\ref{Fig153}, where $xy=2^{c}z$ and $z$ is a basis element of $\V$.
 Note that since $d$ is admissible, there will be at most one relation to apply in the product $xy$, which will happen exactly when the last decoration in $x$ and the first decoration in $y$ are of the same type (open or closed).
 This implies that $c \in \{0,1\}$.
 If $j=1$ (respectively, $k=n+2$), then the first (respectively, last) decoration in $x$ (respectively, $y$) must be a $\bcirc$ (respectively, $\wcirc$) decoration.
 Furthermore, if $j=1$ (respectively, $k=n+2$), then this is the only occurrence of a $\bcirc$ (respectively, $\wcirc$) decoration on a non-propagating edge in the north face of $d$.
 By inspecting the possible relations we can apply, this implies that if $j=1$ (respectively, $k=n+2$), the first (respectively, last) decoration of $z$ must be a $\bcirc$ (respectively, $\wcirc$) decoration and this is the only occurrence of a $\bcirc$ (respectively, $\wcirc$) decoration on a non-propagating edge of the diagram that results from the product $d_{i}d$.
 If, on the other hand, $j\neq 1$ and $k\neq n+2$, then neither of $x$ or $y$ may contain a $\bcirc$ or $\wcirc$ decoration.
 In this case, $z$ will not contain any $\bcirc$ or $\wcirc$ decorations either.
 This argument shows that the diagram that results from the product $d_{i}d$ must be admissible. \end{proof}

-\begin{lemma} Let $d$ be an admissible diagram such that $\a(d)>1$ with the following edge configuration at nodes $i$ and $i+1$: